 3) Work out exactly what’s needed to become parents from an operational, legal, and financial standpoint.

 All of this takes time.
 Don’t rush any of it.

 Our preference was using someone we knew personally to be our surrogate, rather than going through an agency.
 There were a few reasons for this.
 We wanted to trust the woman who would be carrying our child.
 We also wanted to be an active participant in the medical visits.
 In addition, we wanted the surrogate to be present in our kid’s future and spend time with us as a close relative.
 Luckily, my partner’s sister came to our rescue by agreeing to carry our kid.
 Initially, we wondered if she could also be the egg donor.
 But, she was against this because she felt she’d feel too connected if the kid was biologically hers.
 So we agreed to find an egg donor through an agency.
 Looking back, we couldn’t have found a better arrangement.

-I realize that as you decide your surrogate and egg donor, you won’t always have the luxury of deciding how anonymous or personal they are to you.
+I realize that as you decide your surrogate and egg donor, you won’t always have the luxury of deciding how personal they are to you.
 But, before you move forward, think long and hard about how involved (or not) you want them to be in your family’s future.

 My partner and I laid out exactly what we wanted before we started our egg donor search.
 We didn’t figure this ideal profile out overnight.
 It took a series of conversations and debates, as well as exhaustive searches on the internet to see what kind of donors are available.
 From there, we identified what kind of ethnic backgrounds of the donor would work for us, the minimum education we’d want her to have, physical attributes that were important to us, and what kind of personality traits we wanted her to embody.